mmontalbo/grim_rust/grctl/README.md

 1. Extend the scenario harness beyond the intro playback while continuing to consolidate shared setup so new runs stay lightweight.
-2. The retail launcher currently shells out to `tools/run_dev_install.sh`.
-A native implementation could unify timeout handling and telemetry setup.
+2. Legacy Python helpers still shell out to `tools/run_dev_install.sh`.
+Port them to the new `grctl retail` helpers so we can retire the script entirely.
 3. Consider teeing component logs to stdout during startup to complement the `grctl logs --follow` workflow for quicker feedback.
 4. There is no `resume` tracking for processes restarted outside `grctl`.